 Little Bradley Falls Boulder Field

-Boulder Field (sorry for the bad photo, it was very dark here)
+Boulder Field (sorry for the poor photo, it was very dark here)

 Little Bradley Falls